adamsalter/sitemap_generator/README.md

       end
     end

-You call `add` in the block passed to `create` to add a **path** to your sitemap.  `add` takes a String path and options Hash, generates the URL and adds it to the sitemap.
-You only need to pass a **path** because the URL will be built for us using the `default_host` we specified.
-However, if we want to use a different host for a particular URL, we can pass the `:host` option to `add`.

 In this example first we add the `/contact_us` page to the sitemap and then we iterate through the Content model's records adding each one to the sitemap using the `content_path` helper method to generate the path for each record.

-We can do this because the **Rails URL/path helper methods are automatically made available** to us in the `create` block.
+The **Rails URL/path helper methods are automatically made available** to us in the `create` block.
 This keeps the logic for building our paths out of the sitemap config and in the Rails application where it should be.
-(You use them just like you would in your application's view files.)
-We pass the `lastmod` (last modified) option with the value of the record's `updated_at` attribute so that search engines know to only re-index the page when the model has been updated.
+You use those methods just like you would in your application's view files.

+In the example about we pass a `lastmod` (last modified) option with the value of the record's `updated_at` attribute so that search engines know to only re-index the page when the record changes.

 Looking at the output from running this sitemap, we see that we have a few more links than before: